-- 40) As per the Policy, in July/August of each year, the CEO shall prepare a draft Preliminary Report summarizing all the necessary data and reports pertaining to the performance Metrics including the CEO's self-assessment. - 41) The CEO shall submit the draft Preliminary Report to the Designees, who shall finalize it for distribution to the Board along with a Worksheet (See Appendix C for Worksheet template).
-The Worksheet shall allow Board members to rate the CEO's performance using the following scale and the CIO shall use the same scale in his self-assessment: - Outstanding - Commendable - Satisfactory - Needs improvement - 42) Within three months of the end of the Evaluation Period (i.e., by September 30), the Designees shall submit the preliminary CEO Performance Report to the Boards and shall, separately or jointly, meet with each Board in closed session to review the Report and gather any additional input.
-The preliminary CEO Performance Report shall be provided to the Boards at least seven days prior to the closed session meetings. - 43) In their respective closed session(s), each Board shall rate the CEO's Performance Outcomes and Management Methods (e.g. "Outstanding") and arrive at preliminary determinations regarding Individual Personal Compensation Adjustments ("IPCA") and Additional Executive Leave Days to be awarded to the CEO.
+- 39)41) As per the Policy, in July/August of each year, the [an independent third-party] shall prepare a draft Background Report summarizing all the necessary data and reports pertaining to the performance Metric... - The [independent third-party] shall submit the Background Report to the Designees, who shall finalize it for distribution to the Board.
+The Designees shall also coordinate a confidential survey ("Final Survey") designed to allow Board members to provide their overall ratings of the CEO's performance relative to the Performance Outcomes and Management Methods (See Appendix C for a template).
+When completing the Final Survey, Board members are expected to refer to the Background Report.

+The CEO shall also assess his or her own performance by completing and submitting the Final Survey to the Designees.

-- 44) Within 30 days of the above sessions with the Boards, the Designees shall update the CEO Performance Report to reflect any additional input received from the Boards at the closed sessions, review the updated Report with the CEO, and subsequently prepare a final version of the Report for recommendation to the Boards. - 45) Within 60 days of the Boards' closed sessions (i.e. by November 30), the Designees shall present the final recommended CEO Performance Report to each Board for approval.
-The CEO shall receive a copy of the Report once approved and shall have the option to address the JPC and/or the Boards in connection with the evaluation.
+- 40)42) Within three months of the end of the Evaluation Period (i.e., by September 30), the Designees shall submit to the Boards the results of the Final Survey (Board and CEO's results), and shall, separately or jointly, meet with each Board in closed session to review the Report and gather any additional input.
+The Designees may task a third-party to help facilitate the closed session discussions.
+The Final Survey Results shall be provided to the Boards at least seven days prior to the closed session meetings. - 41)43) In their respective closed session(s), each Board shall review the results of the Final Survey. -Each Board shall also discuss and arrive at preliminary determinations regarding Individual Personal Compensation Adjustments ("IPCA") and Additional Executive Leave Days to be awarded to the CEO, provided this takes place in open session.
+The Board that holds its closed session first is encouraged to establish an acceptable range for IPCA and Executive Leave in order to facilitate the other Board arriving at its determinations. - 42)44) Within 30 days of the above closed sessions, the Designees shall meet to review any additional input received during the closed sessions, review the results with the CEO, and subsequently prepare a Final Evaluation and Final Individual Personal Compensation Adjustment Report for recommendation to the Boards. - 43)45) Within 60 days of the Boards' closed sessions (i.e., by November 30), the Designees shall present the Final Evaluation and Final Individual Personal Compensation Adjustment Reports To each Board for approval.
+The CEO shall receive a copy of the above Reports once approved and shall have the option to address the JPC and/or the Boards in connection with the evaluation.
+(See Appendix D for ofa Final Evaluation Template and Final Compensation Adjustment Template..)